dojeda/mensia-test/README.md

 # Job application test

 This is a test for a job application at Mensia Technologies.
-Please find an [IPython notebook](tree/master/src/python) that contains the problem statement and the analyses done with an example dataset.
+You will find an [IPython notebook](https://github.com/dojeda/mensia-test/tree/master/src/python) that contains the problem statement and the analyses done with an example dataset.

 # Requirements